Rahma202100/HR_Capstone_Completed_RAHMON-TAIWO-OLOLADE/README.md

 This project focuses on cleaning, transforming, analyzing, and visualizing HR data using Microsoft Excel.
 The objective was to convert a raw HR dataset into an interactive dashboard this include cleaning and transforming raw HR data into a reliable data, analysis, building interactive Pivot Tables and Pivot Charts, creating an executive HR dashboard and generating actionable business insights.

-1. ##Key Findings
+1.#Key Findings

--Total Workforce : 150 employees across 6 Departments.
+- Total Workforce : 150 employees across 6 Departments.
--Overall Attrition Rate: 23%
+- Overall Attrition Rate: 23%
--Overall Average Salary: ~$84,000
+- Overall Average Salary: ~$84,000
--Average performance Scores are similar between Active and Left Employees, implying others factors drive attrition.
+- Average performance Scores are similar between Active and Left Employees, implying others factors drive attrition.

-2. ##Insights
+2.#Insights

 The following insights were generated;